sebastianlutter/affine-selfhosted/README.md

 ## Overview

 This setup enables AFFiNE to use local AI models (running on Ollama) by routing requests through LiteLLM, which acts as an OpenAI-compatible API proxy.
 AFFiNE makes requests using familiar OpenAI model names (like [`gpt-4o-mini`](config/config.json:12)), which LiteLLM translates to local Ollama models.
+Affine has a whitelists in the [providers/ files](https://github.com/toeverything/AFFiNE/blob/canary/packages/backend/server/src/plugins/copilot/providers/).
+Use this as alias names.

+Even when using only whitelist names it tries nevertheless to contact the gemini2.5-flash model.
+Therefore I added model aliase in litellm config as well.

 ### Architecture